coldint/coldint_validator/docs/miner.md

 - `--load_uid`: when passing a uid you will download and train the model from the matching miner on the network.
 - `--load_model_dir`: the path to a local model directory [saved via Hugging Face API].
 - `--load_model`: the path to a safetensors file [not necessarily saved from Hugging Face API].
-- `--upload_b16`: if the model should be uploaded with bfloat16.

 ---